My Products

 Error code

-The following are error code types and descriptions that can occur during call API.
+The following are the types and descriptions of error codes that may occur when calling an API.

 Error response format

-The following are error response types that can occur during call API.
+The following are error response types that can occur during an API call.

 • When content-type of request is application/xml